4th Ave S Safety Project

 Why Is This Important?

-Over the last five years, eleven people lost their lives in fatal crashes in this part of SODO.
+We have a Vision Zero goal to end traffic deaths and serious injuries on city streets.
+There have been a lot of collisions in this part of SODO and people have lost their lives in fatal crashes.
 We must do our part to enhance safety and respond to community requests for controlled crossings.

 Project Area